eitasuka/renminbi/README.md

 # Renminbi

+**It works I just hate Java and I'm not going through the effort of recreating a development environment for this just to fix bugs.**

 Renminbi is an open-source 1.8.x chat logging mod.
 It keeps track of everything that touches the chat box and stores it locally in XML-formatted logs.
 Alongside every message stored is a timestamp, kept to the second in local time.